 - Age Requirements – none specified

-In addition to forming your Ohio LLC, you will need to check for licenses and permits.
-The SBA has a guide of both state and federal licenses and permits
+In addition to forming your LLC, you will need to check for Ohio business licenses and permits.

 Step 1.
 Name Requirements